ammar-homaida-statistics/easystatisticsacademy/foundations/statistical-questions/index.md

 &nbsp;   <p>

-&nbsp;     Statistics does not begin with formulas or calculations.
-It begins with asking the right kind of question.
+&nbsp;     Statistics begins with asking the right kind of question.
+Many analysis errors occur when

-&nbsp;     Many errors in data analysis occur because a question that is not statistical is treated as if it were.
+&nbsp;     non-statistical questions are treated as statistical ones.
+Understanding this distinction

-&nbsp;     Understanding statistical questions helps clarify when statistics is needed and when it is not.
+&nbsp;     clarifies when statistics is needed and when it is not.

 &nbsp;   </p>